zpolygon95/ctf_writeups/squarectf2018/C1/README.md

 return s;
 ```

-The whole solution is implemnented [here](dot-n-dash.js) and, for the record,
+The whole solution is implemnented [here](dot-n-dash.js) (including too many
-the decoded instructions read:
+console.log calls) and, for the record, the decoded instructions read:

 ```
 Instructions to disable C1: